 This morning I saw Eugene Robinson: The racket with standardized test scores - The Washington Post

-It is time to acknowledge that the fashionable theory of school reform — requiring that pay and job security for teachers, principals and administrators depend on their students’ standardized test scores — is at best a well-intentioned mistake, and at worst nothing but a racket.
+It is time to acknowledge that the fashionable theory of school reform — requiring that pay and job security for teachers, principals and administrators depend on their students’ standardized test scores — is at best a well-intentioned mistake, and at worst nothing but a racket.and the problem seems to be that administrators, teachers, and students are all rewarded for doing well on measurements -- measurements which can be faked, so those who are disposed to fake them will do well.
+Business Insider reports on Atlanta Cheating Indictment Beverly Hall

 I mean that literally.
 Beverly Hall, the former superintendent of the Atlanta public schools, was indicted on racketeering charges Friday...

-Former 'Superintendent Of The Year' Could Go To Prison For 45 Years
+Former 'Superintendent Of The Year' Could Go To Prison For 45 Yearsand similarly Daily Kos discusses, saying

 Thirty-five Atlanta educators were indicted last week for allegedly participating in a cheating conspiracy involving one of America's most storied school superintendents.